-The following ProD recorded online courses and live webinars are approved for acupuncture CEUs by the American Board of Oriental Reproductive Medicine.
+The following ProD recorded online courses and live webinars are approved for acupuncture CEUs and ABORM certification by the American Board of Oriental Reproductive Medicine.
 ABORM was formed by leading professionals in Oriental Reproductive Medicine who came together voluntarily with a resolve to meet the patient and physician demand for a demonstration of knowledge of care in this field.

 The following ProD recorded online courses and live webinars are approved for acupuncture CEUs in Alberta by The College and Association of Acupuncturists of Alberta, which serves the public interest and supports the acupuncture profession by setting high standards of practice, education, competence and ethical conduct.
 For more information on Alberta's CEU requirements, visit the CAAA website.

 AACMA members are expected to complete a minimum of 20 Continuing Professional Education (CPD) Credit Points each year.